systemd/systemd/docs/CODING_STYLE.md

   and Linux/GNU-specific APIs, we generally prefer the POSIX APIs.
 If there aren't, we are happy to use GNU or Linux APIs, and expect non-GNU implementations of libc to catch up with glibc.

-- Whenever installing a signal handler, make sure to set `SA_RESTART` for it, so that interrupted system calls are automatically restarted, and we minimize hassles with handling `EINTR` (in particular as `EINTR` handling is pretty broken on Linux).

-- When applying C-style unescaping as well as specifier expansion on the same string, always apply the C-style unescaping fist, followed by the specifier expansion.
-When doing the reverse, make sure to escape `%` in specifier-style first (i.e. `%` → `%%`), and then do C-style escaping where necessary.

 ## Using C Constructs